vdsukhov/sd-forge-docker/README.md

 To add models from your local machine, use the `-v` argument to mount your local directory.

-Replace `/path/to/local/models` with the actual path to your models.

 ## Notes

 - Ensure that you have Docker installed and configured to use GPU.